 The earliest families who came to The Hamptons looked for the Bay life to fill their summer vacation needs.
 Many of these families came from Connecticut, looking for a summer of fishing and quiet enjoyment.
 Many built their homes right on the inlets and the tributaries that the North Sea Area is known for.
 Small fishermen cottages dot the landscape and many have been there since the turn of the 20th century.

 Here, men have gathered over the decades to hunt and to enjoy respite from the business world--It is also a favorite of European royalty who have enjoyed frequent pheasant hunting parties over the years.
 Currently, the Lodge is owned by Willie Salm, widow of Peter Salm who was the son of Millicent Rogers and her Austrian husband.
 The Lodge is still used during the winters for the remaining family members and their traditional gatherings.
-Below is a link that takes you to an article written for Dan"s Papers, a local paper, regarding the Port Of Missing Men and it's most famous owner Millicent Rogers, granddaughter of the famous owner and a society princess from 1900 until her death in 1950.
+There is an extensive history available regarding the Port Of Missing Men and it's most famous owner Millicent Rogers, granddaughter of the famous owner and a society princess from 1900 until her death in 1950.

 **ALL INFORMATION AND CONTENT IN THIS BLOG IS ORIGINAL TO PAULA I. HATHAWAY.
 The views expressed herein are my personal views and do not reflect the views of Douglas Elliman Real Estate

 Paula I. Hathaway, Senior Broker Associate, Douglas Elliman Real Estate

 Southamtpon Village Real Estate Specialist since 1995; Also Specializes in North Sea, Noyac, Water Mill and Bridgehampton, New York